darkerbit/omoribot3/USAGE.md

 - `?portrait`: Displays just the given portrait framed in a box.
 - `?text`: Displays just the given text framed in a box.
 Same settings as the character name.
 - `?guide_header`: Generates one of the headers used in the Discord version of the Usage Guide.
 Deletes your invocation.

+## CHOICERS

+You can create a choicer by using the following syntax:

+`?ch <name> <portrait> <choices> <text...>`

+where `<choices>` is a `;`-separated list of choices.
+For example, in order to create a YES/NO dialogue box, you would use `YES;NO` here.

+To add an arrow to one of the choices (by default there's no arrows which looks a bit odd), you can simply add `->` before the choice you want.
+So if you wanted `YES` to be selected by default in the above example, you could use `->YES;NO`, or if you wanted `NO` to be selected, you could use `YES;->NO`.

+There is no limit to the amount of choices, and every choice supports the formatting tags above.